 Securing an M.2 device to the motherboard requires a few extra steps compared to other current drive or slot-based connectors.
-M.2 devices used on this motherboard - Socket 3 (for SSDs) and Socket 1 (for WiFi/Bluetooth) - are installed and attached differently.
-A Socket 3 device will be installed horizontally, while a Socket 1 device will be installed vertically by using the included right-angle adapter.
-Below are images from an installation of an SSD on a Socket 3 Key-M.
+M.2 devices used on this motherboard - Socket 3 (for SSDs) and Socket 1 (for WiFi/Bluetooth) - are installed differently.

+Below are images from an installation of an SSD on the Socket 3 Key-M 80mm slot of the X299 MICRO ATX 2.

-1. Remove the screw that comes pre-attached to the M.2's retention standoff; this will be used to keep the device in place.
-By default, the standoff is placed at the 80mm interval for the Socket 3 slot.
-If your device is longer or shorter than 80mm, you will need to unscrew the standoff and fasten it to the correct retention socket.
+1. Before you can install an M.2 device, you must first remove the screw that comes pre-attached to the Socket 3's retention standoff; this will be used to keep the device in place.
+By default, the standoff is placed at the 80mm interval for the Socket 3 slots.
+If your device is shorter than 80mm, you will need to unscrew the standoff and fasten it to the correct retention socket.